-It regularly publishes calls for applications in search of doctoral and post-doctoral candidates who will align their scientific projects with the Chair’s thematic focus and disseminate the results of their research as widely as possible.
+It regularly publishes calls for applications in search of doctoral fellows, post-doctoral fellows and research teams who will align their scientific projects with the Chair’s thematic focus and disseminate the results of their research as widely as possible.

 Sophie Cohen-Bodénès is the first doctoral candidate through the Research Chair on Beauty studies.
 She began her doctoral project in October 2019.

 L’Origine cognitive et évolutionnaire du sentiment esthétique, de l’universalité et de la variété de la beauté : une approche en sciences cognitives et en sciences de la vision.

 Thèse menée sous la direction de Peter Neri, chercheur CNRS et directeur de l’équipe Vision.

 A second call for applications will be announced in early 2020.

 The Chair will fund two post-doctoral projects on the following topics.

 As society changes in profound ways, beauty in its various forms is changing as well.
 Advances in technoscience, migration, growing urbanization, evolving traditions, algorithmic beauty, experi-mentations in sound, the aging of the population, the body as a testing ground: all of these phenom-ena are helping to drive those disruptions and are cornerstones for this topic of study.

 The research will aim to yield a better understanding of the future of beauty in all its forms, span-ning the full range of disciplines.